tc39/proposal-shadowrealm/explainer.md

 ### ⚠️ <a name='Confidentiality'></a>Confidentiality Protection

-Confidentiality, also known as Information Hiding or Secrecy, cannot be fully guarantee by the ShadowRealm API.
+Confidentiality, also known as Information Hiding or Secrecy, cannot be fully guaranteed by the ShadowRealm API.
 On the Web, two good examples of confidentiality violations are fingerprinting, and privacy violations.

 To provide Confidentiality, no one can infer information they are not supposed to know.
-The most pernicious threats to confidentiality are side channels like Meltdown and [Spectre](https://leaky.page/), where code running inside a ShadowRealm can infer incubator realm’s secrets from timing differences.
-The ShadowRealm API by itself cannot protect confidentially, unless that it is combined with mechanisms to prevent the measurement of duration and fingerprinting.
+The most pernicious threats to confidentiality are side channels like Meltdown and [Spectre](https://leaky.page/), where code running inside a ShadowRealm can infer another realm’s secrets from timing differences.
+The APIs available in a ShadowRealm may also be used to infer information about the environment of the user, which is commonly known as fingerprinting.

+The ShadowRealm API can however be used as a building block towards providing confidentiality protections, for example when combined with inescapable mechanisms that prevent the measurement of duration, and remove fingerprinting surfaces.

 ## <a name='UseCases'></a>Use Cases